mkessel007/genesis-toolbar-extras/readme.txt

 == Installation ==

-1. Upload the entire `genesis-toolbar-extras` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `genesis-toolbar-extras` folder to the `/wp-content/plugins/` directory -- or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look at your toolbar / admin bar for "Genesis" and enjoy using the new links there :)
 4. Go and manage your framework, child theme and/or extensions settings :)